griphiam/markphilpot_com/content/2015/anime_tears.md

 Toradora has the best execution of this style of romantic triangle evolution.
 The chemistry between Ryuuji and Taiga builds up to the events after the Christmas party and it truly is soul crushing when realization of how she really feels washes over her.

-The softening here is that there are still five or so more episodes after that point to pull you back out of the emotional hole.
+Thankfully, the punch is pulled a bit here since there are still five or so more episodes after that point to pull you back out of the emotional hole.

 ### Angel Beats!